kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 - **Diagnostics:** Inspect kube-controller-manager logs for the EndpointSelector's namespace and name; compare its selector and target ports with the selected Pods and generated EndpointSlices.
-- **Testing:** Integration tests cover Pod readiness transitions, invalid selectors and ports, and feature-gate disablement and re-enablement.
+- **Testing:** Integration tests will cover Pod readiness transitions, invalid selectors and ports, and feature-gate disablement and re-enablement.

 #### Service-derived EndpointSelector projection is absent or stale